aeternity/aepp-sdk-python/docs/index.rst

 * :doc:`How-to guides </howto/index>` are recipes.
 They guide you through the steps involved in addressing key problems and use-cases.
 They are more advanced than tutorials and assume some knowledge of how the Aeternity SDK works.

+* :doc:`Code snippets </snippets/index>` are various pieces of codes to copy/paste.
+  They may be useful to find pieces of codes to get stuff done.

 .. _index-first-steps: